kevintruong/til/Synchronization/Synchronization,-Part-8:-Ring-Buffer-Example.md

 ## Analysis
 Before reading on, see how many mistakes you can find.
 Then determine what would happen if threads called the enqueue and dequeue methods.

-* The enqueue method waits and posts on the same semaphore (s1) and similarly with equeue and (s2) i.e. we decrement the value and then immediately increment the value, so by the end of the function the semaphore value is unchanged!
+-The enqueue method waits and posts on the same semaphore (s1) and similarly with equeue and (s2) i.e. we decrement the value and then immediately increment the value, so by the end of the function the semaphore value is unchanged!
-* The initial value of s1 is 16, so the semaphore will never be reduced to zero - enqueue will not block if the ring buffer is full - so overflow is possible.
+-The initial value of s1 is 16, so the semaphore will never be reduced to zero - enqueue will not block if the ring buffer is full - so overflow is possible.
-* The initial value of s2 is zero, so calls to dequeue will always block and never return!
+-The initial value of s2 is zero, so calls to dequeue will always block and never return!
-* The order of mutex lock and sem_wait will need to be swapped (however this example is so broken that this bug has no effect!)
+-The order of mutex lock and sem_wait will need to be swapped (however this example is so broken that this bug has no effect!)
 ## Checking a multi-threaded implementation for correctness (Example 1)

 The following code is an incorrect implementation.
 What will happen?
 Will `enqueue` and/or `dequeue` block?
 Is mutual exclusion satisfied?
 Can the buffer underflow?
 Can the buffer overflow?